acltc/url-shortener-app/CHEATSHEET.md

 ### Temporarily Disabling "Strong Parameters" Security

-*FOR NOW AND NOW ONLY* add this line to **config/application.rb** to disable an important security feature which we’ll learn about later.** DON’T DO THIS IN REAL LIFE!**
+*FOR NOW AND NOW ONLY* add this line to **config/application.rb** to disable an important security feature which we'll learn about later.** DON'T DO THIS IN REAL LIFE!**

 ```
 config.action_controller.permit_all_parameters = true